-The furnishings of the cadets' bedrooms are substantial and well adapted to their needs.
-Each student has a first-class single bedstead and mattress and an individual study table provided with a student electric lamp.
+The furnishings of the cadets' bedrooms are substantial and Cadet well adapted to their needs.
+Each student has a first-class Ouarters single bedstead and mattress and an individual study table provided with a student electric lamp.
 Each room is provided with two lockers, and two chairs.
 There are no large dormitories where several dozen sleep and live together.
-There are ninety-three bedrooms in Hagerman Barracks, fourteen in the Cottage Barracks, and five in the Hospital.